Gulf snapping turtle

 Scientific name: Elseya lavarackorum

 Conservation status: The Gulf snapping turtle is Vulnerable in Queensland (Nature Conservation Act 1992) and is Endangered nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a high priority under the department's Back on Track species prioritisation framework.

 The Gulf snapping turtle is a medium to large sized short-necked turtle.
 Fossil material indicates it once obtained a size of over 40 cm and as much as 50 cm straight carapace (shell) length (SCL) (Thomson et. al., 1997).
 However, in the modern era no Gulf snapping turtle has been measured with a SCL greater than 34 cm (Freeman, 2010).
 Generally adult females are larger than males with an average SCL and weight of 30 cm and 2.75 kg respectively compared to males whose average is 22 cm and 1.08 kg (Freeman, 2010).

 In the wild, they are coloured brown to almost black above while the underside is generally a light brown to pale yellow.
 In the Lawn Hill Gorge area colouration can be masked by the accumulation of a brown residue on the carapace and plastron (part of a turtle shell forming its underside) presumably from the mineral rich waters present in the area.
 Algae growth is also present on the carapaces of some individuals.
 Large females can get the pink nose and pale head and throat colouration seen in other snapping turtles in northern Australia.
 Juveniles often have a strong pink colouration of the feet that fades with age.
 Many individuals have one barbell in the centre of the throat.
 In parts of the Lawn Hill Creek catchment the plastron is often covered in a layer of calcium carbonate sediment which gives the plastron a muddy brown colour.